axelerant/Reading-The-Pragmatic-Programmer/Chapter-2.md

    #### Avoid global data
    - Every time your code references global data, it ties itself into the other components that share that data.
    - Even read only global data can cause trouble. e.g. if you want your application to be multithreaded.
-   - Suggestion way is to pass any context needed for your module (i.e.) passing parameters to constructors in OOP
+   - Suggested way is to pass any context needed for your module (i.e.) passing parameters to constructors in OOP
    - Be careful when using Singleton objects as global variables (done in Java that do not support globals) as it can also lead to unnecessary linkage.

    #### Avoid similar functions